BanklessDAO/bankless-dao-constitution/bdao-constitution.md

 ### Seasonal Budgets

-New seasons are initiated by all guilds and projects submitting proposals for funding.
-If these proposals pass Forum approval, they are packaged together in a single seasonal budget approval Snapshot vote.
-If this budget is approved, then the DAO multi-signers are responsible for issuing disbursements in line with the approved budget.
+Before new seasons begin, all previously funded guilds and projects must submit a funding proposal to the forum for the Grants Committee to review.
+Funding proposals that pass the Grants Committee review process are packaged together in a single seasonal budget Snapshot vote.
+If this budget is approved then the DAO multi-signers are responsible for issuing disbursements in line with the approved budget.

 ### Mid-Season Grants